|Location||401 East Broadway, Sydney, NS|

 - Candidates with previous experience in working with a First Nations are strongly encouraged to apply

-Please quote “CB Animal Control Officer ” in the subject heading in your email reply.
+Please quote “CB Animal Control Officer” in the subject heading in your email reply.
+Please complete the following Enforcement Applicant Screening form and attach it to your email reply.

 We thank all applicants for their interest in a career at the Nova Scotia SPCA, however, only those selected for interview will be contacted.